BhavyeMathur/goopylib-v1/README.md

 ### v1.0

-#### 13th July 2020 - Sorry!
-No update today because I am doing a Lord of the Rings Marathon!
-Unfortunately, not the extended editions, but oh well.
+#### 1.0.83 -beta 13th July 2020

+* Added functionality to the Arc class which now inherits from the Curved Line class which means it has all the functionality of the line class too!
+* Added an empty Solid Arc class

 #### 1.0.81-beta 12th July 2020